 You and your attorney will also want to gather evidence on the driver and the trucking company to find out if they’ve committed any other errors, such as improper loading practices or de-powering the front brakes.
 Both of these actions can result in brake malfunction that can lead to truck accidents.

 Truck tires pose an additional threat to motorists, as blowouts are more common than you might think.
 These can be the result of defective tires or improper maintenance, as well as negligence on the part of the trucking company.
 All too often companies will skip important safety steps in an effort to save a buck, although the outcome of this isn’t always as lucrative as they had hoped – especially if it results in a traffic accident.

 As with brakes, big rig tires are also required to be regularly inspected.
 A few things inspectors will look for are adequate tire tread depth, no mixing and matching of different tire types on the same axle or using different sizes, and staying consistent with similar wear and tear on all tires.
 These should be noted in inspection reports, so be sure to check this information out as well.

 A trucking accident can happen even to the most alert and cautious drivers, especially when factors out of your control, like faulty brakes or tires, are involved.
-If you’ve been involved in a trucking accident, the best course of action is to get help from an experienced Saint Petersburg attorney.
+If you’ve been involved in a trucking accident, the best course of action is to get help from an experienced personal injury attorney in Florida.
 An attorney can help you navigate the complicated aftermath of going up against those in the trucking industry, whether it’s the driver, the company, or even the brake or tire manufacturer.
 Whoever is at fault will be working their hardest to deflect blame and avoid paying a large settlement, but you are entitled to compensation for your injuries, damage to your vehicle, and lost wages.
 Let a personal injury attorney help you get what you deserve.